-If you're wondering how to grow garlic yourself, then you've come to the right place.
-Garlic is a staple ingredient and livens up so many dishes, from classic roast lamb to our fave simple pasta dish, spaghetti aglio e olio.
-And the great news is, it's so simple to grow that you'll soon be wondering why you've been paying for it for so many years!
+If you're wondering how to grow garlic yourself, you've come to the right place.
+Garlic is a staple ingredient and livens up so many meals, from classic roast lamb to simple pasta dishes.
+And the great news is, it's super straightforward to grow.

 How long does it take to grow garlic?